LiemCuSun/jcwm15_fundamental/README.md

 ![js_console](/assets/js_console.jpg)

-Each brower has different engine to run javascript program, for example chrome used what its called `v8engine` and firefox use `SpiderMonkey`.
+Each browser has different engine to run javascript program, for example chrome used what its called `v8engine` and firefox use `SpiderMonkey`.

 > NOTE : back in the day where website in its just a static page, mean that its only serve or display a static web page content.